 An RPE may not consider any proposal by a private entity for approval of the qualifying project until the RPE has adopted and made publically available guidelines in compliance with the PPEA.
-Accordingly, these guidelines are hereby adopted by the Board of Visitors of

-Virginia Tech by resolution, dated November 5, 2012.
+Accordingly, these guidelines were adopted by the Board of Visitors of Virginia Tech by resolution, dated November 5, 2012, and revised by resolution, dated March 21, 2016.
 Virginia Tech will follow these guidelines in the review and acceptance of proposals.